 Let’s look at that process a little closer.

-As mentioned above, TMilly’s MOFU content ends with a strong CTA to access the full tutorial that you can see in the last 10 seconds of this video.
-The link in the video’s description then takes you to this page:
+As mentioned above, BFUNK’s MOFU content contains a CTA to access the full tutorial that you can see in the last portion of their video.
+The link in the video’s description then takes you to their content catalog:

 This is your BOFU content.
 This page contains a: